forfireonly/Cat-Pad/README.md

 The solution is built using deep learning and computer vision algorithms powered by the Intel® Distribution of OpenVINO™ toolkit Model Optimizer.

+## Workflow steps

+###Colab stage

+1. Installing OpenVino on Google Colab
+2. Use resnet50-binary-0001 with OpenVino for identification of the cat in image.
+3. Identification of cat in video.

+###Local run

+1. Installing OpenVino on Google Colab.
+2. Identification of cat in real time.
+3. Code to disable the keyboard as long as cat is present.
+4. Increasing the presision of detection by training the model.